numba/numba/docs/source/reference/pysupported.rst

    the function returns.

 .. warning::
-   Passing the same list as different arguments may give unexpected results.
+   Passing the same list as different arguments may give unexpected results if the JIT-compiled function mutates the list.

 .. warning::
    List sorting currently uses a quicksort algorithm, which has different